krishols/pythongamedev/new library/brainstorming.md

     arcade
 * summary evaluations:
     * barely half claim arcade is engaging
-    * "what 1-3 things would you change of the c ourse", out of 112 lines, arcade comes up 54 times
+    * "what 1-3 things would you change of the course", out of 112 lines, arcade comes up 54 times
 * looking for lightweight in terms of content, provides a motivating context: not looking to dedicate entirety of CS1 to game development.
 Arcade requires too much instructional time/support to dedicate to final project.